heptarch/heptarch.github.io/drafts/quine.md

 q \leftrightarrow \neg\text{prov}(\ulcorner q \urcorner),
 $$

-which asserts *unprovability*.
-If the formal system is consistent, then
+which asserts its *unprovability*.
+If $q$ is false, then the system can prove $q$, i.e. it is inconsistent.
+If $q$ is true, then there is a statement which is true but not provable, i.e. it is incomplete.
+Gödel proved the diagonal lemma to reach this famous conclusion.

+You may like to have a shot at constructing your own antiquines